aperala/group_elborn/documentation/lessons_learnt.md

 Refer to good article on this at ( http://longair.net/blog/2009/04/16/git-fetch-and-merge/ ) "a git pull does both the fetch and merge without giving you a chance to review the merges & accept or decline them."

+9. Want to switch out of the branch you are currently working on to get the latest updates from another branch down to your local repo?
+In your current working branch do: git stash

+then you can do stuff on other branches

+then come back to your original branch and

+git stash pop

+Overall a little more overhead involved with git stash and git stash pop commands in order to simply switch branches without even wanting to make edits to the other branch.